images/slider_image_01.jpg

 Alex Rodriguez was a generational player for the Seattle Mariners.
 The Texas Rangers made him the highest paid player ever with an astounding $252 million 10-year contract in December of 2000.

 He was 25 years old and already a five-time All Star shortstop.
-He spent three seasons with Rangers which culminated in the AL MVP in 2003.
+He spent three seasons with the Rangers which culminated in the AL MVP in 2003.
 But the Rangers did not buy themselves a championship.
 On the contrary, the Rangers lost 89 games, 90 games, and 91 games finishing fourth every year A-Rod was a member of the organization.

 A-Rod then went on to the Yankees after a botched sell-off to the Boston Red Sox.
 And in 2008, after winning two AL MVP awards in 2005 and 2007, the Yankees again made him the highest paid player with another 10-year contract worth $275 million.